 Motorcyclists can often believe that driving while intoxicated isn’t as dangerous as driving a car for several reasons.
 The bike is self-stabilizing while not at a stop and swerving won’t be an issue because there is more room in the lane.
 Some riders also justify it by saying that the motorcycle can’t cause the same amount of damage as a car or truck would.
 These are all dangerous and inaccurate beliefs.
 A standard motorcycle can weigh from 500 to 1,000 pounds, which can cause a significant amount of damage.
 The most dangerous outcome of driving a motorcycle while intoxicated is death for the motorcyclist.
 Collision with another vehicle is dangerous for other drivers, but it is especially dangerous for riders because they don’t have the protection of a regular vehicle.
 Motorcyclists can easily be thrown from their bikes and endure life-threatening injuries.
 Driving a motorcycle under normal conditions is already dangerous, so adding a substance that impairs your judgment and slows your reaction time can make it even riskier.

 The result of driving your motorcycle under the influence is the same as it would be if you were driving a car or a truck.
 Motorcyclists can face vehicle and motorcycle license suspension, hefty fees, and more.
 If you are granted restricted driving with an ignition interlock device, the device will have to be installed on every vehicle you operate, whether it’s your car or motorcycle.

-Contact Weingart Law Firm
+Contact to Our DUI Attorney at Weingart Law Firm